Live in beta · 120 modules in the gate

 Your CI just went red.

-By morning, there's a PR with the fix.
+Minutes later, there's a PR with the fix.

-We catch the bugs, security issues, and CI rot that crash your deploy.
-Then we open a pull request with the fix already written, tested, and pair-reviewed by a second AI.
-Pay per scan — no subscription, no minimum.
+120checks.
+One gate.
+We catch the bug, security hole, or CI rot that crashes your deploy — then open a pull request with the fix already written, tested, and pair-reviewed by a second AI.

 Free preview — top 3 issues plus your Health Score.
 No signup, no install.

-Try a sampleWordPress site? →
+Try a samplePlayground →

-every commit
+tests passing, every commit

 $29+

-one-time per scan
+per scan · no subscription

 What you get